tum-pbs/pbdl-book/bayesian-intro.md

 This admittedly becomes even more difficult in the context of machine learning: we're typically facing the task of approximating complex and unknown functions.
-From a probabilistic perspective, the standard process of training a NN here yields a _maximum likelihood estimation_ (MLE) for the parameters of the network.
+From a probabilistic perspective, the standard process of training an NN here yields a _maximum likelihood estimation_ (MLE) for the parameters of the network.
 However, this MLE viewpoint does not take any of the uncertainties mentioned above into account: for DL training, we likewise have a numerical optimization, and hence an inherent